anhthang/keebtalogue/content/about.md

 - **Wishlist**:
     - Select your collection to create trading images

-- Login with social profiles
+- Login with social profiles: Google/Discord
-- Dark mode (following system preference)
+- Dark mode configuration: System/Light/Dark

 ### More features for authenticated user
 - Sync data across your devices